Myndex/TuttleAndButtle/sidebarOrgPolitics.md

-# SIDEBAR: Organizational Politics
+# Scientific Limitations of WCAG 2 Contrast

-## _Readability is the Cornerstone of a Healthy Society_
+## Readability Is the Cornerstone of a Healthy Society

 The World Wide Web became a content distribution system that effectively replaced traditional print.
-This fact created an obligation for supporting effective readability of digital content—an obligation the W3C has failed to realize.
+This created an obligation to support effective readability of digital content — an obligation that current standards do not adequately fulfill.
 The importance of this should not be underestimated.
-Inadaquate or improper standards for visually readable content results in high visual fatigue, inaccessible content, and ultimately, reduced reading for a majority of the population.
+Inadequate or inaccurate standards for visually readable content result in high visual fatigue, inaccessible content, and reduced reading across the population.

-By some measures, reading has decreased by as much as 40% over the last two decades [_(see "A Contrast of Errors")_](https://tangledweb.xyz/a-contrast-of-errors-373c2665d42a).
-A seven word meme does not convey understanding the way a seven hundred or seven thousand word article can.
-Projecting forward, the societal consequence is dystopian at best.
-A public that does not read is a public shrouded in ignorance, leading to a public ripe for manipulation—as history has shown us all too often.
+By some measures, reading has decreased by as much as 40% over the last two decades [(see "A Contrast of Errors")](https://tangledweb.xyz/a-contrast-of-errors-373c2665d42a).
+A seven-word meme does not convey understanding the way a seven-hundred or seven-thousand word article can.
+The societal consequences of declining reading are well documented — and ensuring that screen-based content is legible is one concrete, actionable step toward addressing the problem.

-**Consider this when you ask why certain individuals are opposed to improving visual accessibility and readability of digital content.**

-### The Politics of Reading
-We have been made aware of a small group of individuals obstructing the work toward actual accessibility as it pertains to visual readability.
-Their underlying motivations may seem unclear, though recent insights have implied motivations that are far from altruistic.
-The visible-yet-vacuous toxic personalities opposing the subject matter, are posturing to feed off a narcissistic supply at the expense of the community.
-And the cognitive dissonance they have caused through their gaslighting and manipulation, has created a divisive bitterness within some segments of the a11y community.
+### The Case Against WCAG 2 Contrast in Regulation

+WCAG 2's contrast SCs (1.4.3 and 1.4.11) directly affect the vast majority of visual web content, yet neither is supported by empirical testing, peer review, or published validation studies.
+The contrast formula does not model human contrast perception on self-illuminated displays: it ignores spatial frequency, adaptation state, surround luminance, and display polarity.
+As a result, it produces systematic false passes (unreadable text that meets the ratio) and false fails (readable text that does not).

+The understanding documents for these SCs contain inaccurate claims about the formula's derivation and scope.
+The "backwards compatible" rule of WCAG 2.x — which requires that any content passing a future version must also pass a former version — structurally prevents the correction of these errors, effectively blocking the adoption of improved methods.

+**Legislatures should be aware** that the scientific basis for WCAG 2's specific contrast threshold values (4.5:1 and 3:1) does not support their use as precise regulatory requirements.
+While WCAG 2 contains many valuable accessibility provisions, the contrast SCs in particular have created significant confusion and, in some cases, have resulted in less readable content than would have existed without them.

+### Our Response

-Some of this has impacted the internal politics of the W3C's AGWG, inflaming an untenable and ongoing problem.
-Our proactive response, to maintain momentum and continue the work and development, has been the founding of the non-profit **Inclusive Reading Technologies, Inc.** The [APC-Readability Criterion](https://readtech.org/ARC/) is a public working draft, and provides solid and useful guidance for designers to ensure visual accessibility and improved readability for all users.
-APC-RC guidelines are derived from the decades of peer-reviewed readability research, as detailed in the several bibliographies contained within.
+Inclusive Reading Technologies, Inc. was founded to continue the development of evidence-based readability standards independent of the W3C process.
+The [APC-Readability Criterion](https://readtech.org/ARC/) is a public working draft that provides practical, scientifically grounded guidance for designers to ensure visual accessibility and improved readability for all users.
+Its guidelines are derived from decades of peer-reviewed readability research, as detailed in the bibliographies contained within.

-### These Aren't The Laws You're Looking For...
-**Legislatures should be aware that portions of WCAG&nbsp;2 are not fit for use in law or regulation**; if it were a voluntary guideline, the potential for harm would not be such a concern, but when elevated to statute law, the potential for harm is unacceptable.
-An unfortunate consequence is that the serious problems of WCAG&nbsp;2's contrast SCs _cast a dark shadow on other important aspects of WCAG&nbsp;2._

-The nature of the problems with WCAG&nbsp;2 SCs 1.4.3 and 1.4.11, if elevated to law, result in the blocking of improved and more accessible visual content guidelines.
-This is due partly to the poorly conceived _"backwards compatible"_ rule of WCAG 2.x, which demands that passing a future version automatically passes a former version—a nonsensical stipulation that literally blocks progress and emerging technologies—**not to mention blocking the correction of errors or mistakes, as is the case with the significantly incorrect 1.4.3 & 1.4.11.**

-### Don't be led astray, WCAG 1.4.3 & 1.4.11 are not fit for purpose.
-These two SCs directly affect the vast majority of visual web content, yet neither is supported by science, nor peer review, nor testing.
-WCAG 2's contrast math/methods do not support actual accessibility, and in fact can result in conditions that are worse for those with color vision deficiencies.
-The understanding docs of WCAG 2.x contain false or misleading information, and the premise lacks scientific support.
-1.4.3 and 1.4.11 should not be incorporated into any laws nor regulations.
-This could be said of a few other SCs, but these two in particular have resulted in the greatest misunderstandings, and the greatest harm to users and readability.

-A critical view of a particular group's actions here and elsewhere, clearly reveal a motivation to obstruct the progress toward correcting these errors in WCAG&nbsp;2.
-This cannot be allowed to stand.
-Fixing the significant problems of web content readability is one we take seriously, as is evidenced by our continued development of free-to-use guidelines and technologies.

 Thank you for reading,

 Andy

-_Andrew Somers_
+*Andrew Somers*
-_Director of Research_
+*Director of Research*
-_Inclusive Reading Technologiues, Inc._
+*Inclusive Reading Technologies, Inc.*
-<sup>_A California Non-Profit Research Organization_</sup>
+*A California Non-Profit Research Organization*

 ## Resources

-For more background on APCA and Readability, you may find these links helpful:

-- [Easy Intro to APCA](https://git.apcacontrast.com/documentation/APCAeasyIntro.html) a brief, easy to read intro to user needs for readability of digital content.
+- [**Easy Intro to APCA**](https://git.apcacontrast.com/documentation/APCAeasyIntro) — Plain-language overview of readability and user needs
-- [Myndex Linktree](https://linktr.ee/Myndex) a short curated list of key resources, tools, and documentation.
+- [**Myndex Linktree**](https://linktr.ee/Myndex) — Curated list of key resources, tools, and documentation
-- [The APCA Discussion Forum](https://github.com/Myndex/SAPC-APCA/discussions) the discussion forum on GitHub, free to join in the conversation.
+- [**APCA Discussion Forum**](https://github.com/Myndex/SAPC-APCA/discussions) — Open discussion on GitHub
-- [APC-Readability Criteria](https://readtech.org/ARC/) Public Working Draft of the next generation guidelines for visual accessibility and readability.
+- [**APC-Readability Criteria**](https://readtech.org/ARC/) — Public working draft of next-generation visual accessibility guidelines